 Kilchoman Comraichs are a collection of sanctuaries, sheltered from the commotion of the outside world, dedicated to the enjoyment of Kilchoman Single Malt.
 Kilchoman Comraich establishments serve as bastions of Kilchoman with exclusive access to the Kilchoman Comraich batches.
 These are available exclusively from Comraich bars along with a wide range of other Kilchoman releases.

-Batch No.1 of the series is a vatting of one nine-year-old oloroso sherry butt and two ten-year-old bourbon barrels – 55.5% abv.
+Batch No.2 of the series is a vatting of three eight-year-old bourbon barrels – 55.3% abv.